 R5.
 Upholding CARE’s Core values and ensuring its principles: (10%)

 - Link and demonstrate CARE Nepal’s core values, programming principles, strategic objectives, gender equity and equality in programming and behavior.

 - Comply and exercise organizational values and culture.

 - Help to promote rights, good governance, and accountability.

 - Act for the sustainable implementation of activities and ensure scale up of proven interventions.

 - Demonstrate positive behaviors following CARE code of conduct and uphold implementation of CARE Safeguarding policy at all levels.

-- Report writing skills along with basic formatting skills.
+- Report writing skills along with basic formatting skills required to prepare reports.